 The existing entrance and parking lot off Birmingham Road will continue to serve as the primary gateway to Birmingham Hill Preserve (Figure 5.1).
 It will also serve as the trailhead for the trails that direct visitors to the natural and historic features.
-The Brandywine Conservancy will emphasize to all visitors, most importantly group visitors arriving by bus, to access the Preserve along Birmingham Road and to avoid use of Meetinghouse Road.
+The Brandywine Conservancy will emphasize to all visitors, most importantly group visitors arriving by bus, to access the Preserve along Birmingham Road and to avoid use of Meetinghouse Road and Wylie Road.
 The following features will contribute to a welcoming arrival to the Preserve.

-1.1 Parking Facility - the existing gravel parking lot accommodates 10 vehicles and will be sufficient in the short-term.
-If visitor volume increases and parking is deemed insufficient, the gravel parking facility will be expanded to accommodate 20 vehicles (including ADA spaces).
-A Phase 2 archaeological study will be conducted of the proposed disturbed areas.
+1.1 Parking Facility (Area C) - the existing gravel parking lot accommodates 10 vehicles and will be sufficient in the short-term.

-MAP 5.1 Conceptual Master Site Development Drawing
+MAP 5.1 Conceptual Master Site Development Drawing See Appendix F for Enlarged Site Plan